CherryTreeBCK/Speech-To-Text/README.md

 # To-Do:
+- Circular buffer works for stereo audio when saving to a file, but does not work when using whisper circular.
+This is likely due to the fact that stereo audio is treated as a single channel in circular buffer, causing the program to think it is twice as long as it actually is (since it's the same audio right after itself).
+    - Double check sampling rates, make more modular.
-- Change whisper-gui.py to use a numpy buffer instead of a temp file
+- Change whisper-gui.py to use a numpy buffer
     - Use circular buffer, overwrite the buffer such that it always has the last 5 seconds of audio.
     - Currently, whisper-gui has a delay due to the 5 second temp file buffer.
 Real time is the goal.
     - Using hugging face